-Introduction Thank you for expressing an interest in Fairfax Academy.
-I am incredibly proud to be Head of Academy here and believe we offer students the best of both academic success and extra-curricular participation.
-Through a traditional, rigorous curriculum, we prepare students effectively for the next stages in their education, employment or training, and through our established House system we develop students' creativity, resilience, comradeship and determination.
-Our aim is to ensure that every student has a rewarding experience at Fairfax, whatever their strengths.
-We believe that achievement takes place in a framework of high expectation and excellence and our motto 'Sinceritas Laboris' truly reflects the ethos of our school.
-MRS DEBORAH BUNN Head of Fairfax Academy
+Through a traditional, rigorous curriculum, we prepare students effectively for the next stages in their education, employment or training, and through our established House System, we develop students' creativity, resilience, comradeship and determination.
+Our aim is to ensure that students have a rewarding experience at Fairfax whatever their strengths and learn to display the habits of ambition, respect, kindness and safety in all that they do.
+We pursue excellence in every aspect of school life and the Academy's motto 'Sinceritas Laboris' is fundamental to our success.